Xbox Game Pass titles to leave service Feb. 29 - PUNCH JUMP

-Microsoft Corp. this month will remove select titles from the Xbox Game Pass service.
+Microsoft Corp. this week removed select titles from the Xbox Game Pass service.

-Titles to be removed Feb.
+Titles removed Feb.
 29 include Madden NFL 22 (Console, PC) and Soul Hackers 2 (Console, PC, Cloud).

 Xbox Game Pass for Console is a subscription service to download Xbox titles at $9.99 per month.